bojusemo/Diploid-GWAS/README.md

 # Diploid-GWAS

-An workflow for quality control (QC), GWAS and post-GWAS analyses for diploid species.
+A workflow for quality control (QC), GWAS, and annotation for diploid species.

-Genome-wide association studies require a previous quality control and posterior analysis annotation and enrichment of the genomic regions where are the associated markers.
-Have been developed tools to perform these analysis in the R environment.
-We integrate some of these tools to do the three steps into a workflow: quality control, genome-wide association studies and annotation and enrichment of the genomic regions.
+Genome-wide association studies require previous quality control and subsequent annotation analyses of genes close to the markers.
+There are tools to perform these analyses in the R/Bioconductor.
+However, some of them are no available for non-human data.
+Additionally, the input of the data may take a long time.
+This workflow facilitates the input of non-human data with the GeneSeek structure and with a general structure.
+After this step, there are automatically generates QC, GWAS, and annotation reports.
+There was used the packages GWASTools, ade4, and SNPRelate.

-Code and toy data are in three separate folders for: QC and GWAS for data with Illumina structure, QC and GWAS for data with general structure, and Post-GWAS from gene name.
+Code and toy data are in three separate folders: QC and GWAS for data with GeneSeek structure, QC and GWAS for data with general structure, and annotation.